milvus-io/milvus/docs/design_docs/milvus_hybrid_ts_en.md

 So the question becomes how we get the UTC time from TSO.

-As we have described above, physical part consists of the front 46 bits of TSO.
+As we have described above, the physical part consists of the front 46 bits of TSO.

-So given a TSO which is returned by `Insert` or `Delete`, we can directly shift left 18 bits to get the UTC time.
+So given a TSO which is returned by `Insert` or `Delete`, we can directly shift the left 18 bits to get the UTC time.

 For example in Golang: